 In the following dialog select "Install from a list or specific location (Advanced)" to allow you to select the correct 'inf' file.

-Either type or browse to the location of the CDC project you have generated and built.
+Either type or browse to the location of the CDC project you have generated and built and then to the host/driver folder.